discretize/discretize-guides/fractals/deepstone/index.md

 </GridItem>

 <GridItem sm="8">
-Commonly the Brood Queen is picked first from the two paths.
 On your way to the _Brood Queen_ you will see spider nests, destroy them.
 You have to stand on two cyan glowing runes in the middle of the bridge to unblock the path to the _Brood Queen_.
 There are telegraphed windblows that are unblockable, if you happen to get hit by one it puts you back at the start of the bridge.
 Kill the two elite _Broodmother Spider_ to spawn the _Brood Queen_.
 This boss does not hit hard and most attack are telegraphed.
 After killing her the crystal energy ball comes down.
 Take it and you get spawned back in the middle.
-Take the ball to the Vibrant crystal in the end of the hall and move on to the left side of the dungeon.
+Take the ball to the Vibrant crystal at the end of the hall.
 </GridItem>

 <GridItem sm="4">